 Can I download the data?

 EW4008 / EW4009 – Yes.
-You will need to buy a USB Data Cable from the energy monitor page.
-To download the driver and software for the monitors please refer to these pages:
+The products include a USB data cable.
+To download the driver and software for the monitors please refer to these pages (not compatible with Windows 8):

 EW4030 – No data download available.